WaitQWaitQ

 4. Build buffer time between appointments

-Adding buffer time creates flexibility in two ways:
+Buffers create flexibility in two ways:

 • Squeeze in quick walk-ins: A 10-minute gap can accommodate a bang trim or a quick consultation